kevinchu-work/Vue-Learning-Form/README.md

 3. Connect to Docker CLI

    - by command `docker exec -it [docker name/ID] /bin/bash;`

+     *avoid using VSCode terminal as it may prompt error of path/module not found error*
    - by Clicking the 'CLI' button on Docker Desktop App

 4. Run Vue CLI service by "yarn serve"